Vctor Ives Dot Com

 In the early 1990's Ives hosted and produced, for two seasons, a weekly radio program on BBC 5 in London.
 The program, "Night Beat", was a dramatic series based on a Chicago Private Eye.
 Later Ives was retained by David Plowright of Granada Television (Brideshead Revisited, Sherlock Holmes) to devise the first News/Talk radio format for The United Kingdom and consult for The Bay FM which became number one in a matter of weeks and quickly reached sold out status.

-Ives is often seen on reruns of an episode of "Rescue 911" (hosted by William Shatner) which depicts the rescue of 7 Killer Wales which Ives organized.
+Ives is seen on reruns of an episode of "Rescue 911" (hosted by William Shatner) which depicts the rescue of 7 Killer Wales which Ives organized.
 Seven Orcas had been trapped in a fresh water lake in Alaska.
 Victor Ives organized an expedition which rounded up the doomed animals using sound aversion techniques and headed them to the safety of the open sea.
 Films of the rescue were used in the longest segment of "Rescue 911" ever released.

 Victor is a TV pioneer having begun his broadcasting career while a high school student in San Francisco where he co-hosted (with Buddy Hatton) a weekly teen variety show on KPIX TV.
 The two also did a radio show on KSAN Radio.
 Ives was a newscaster and quiz program host in Northern California, Operations Director of a Philadelphia TV station and in the 1970's produced and hosted Portland’s highest rated local television program on KATU TV.
 ‘Sinister Cinema’ which delivered as high as a 60 share.